jgorset/fandjango/README.md

 have been bundled with Fandjango since v3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.

 If you're not using South, you should start using South.
-If you don't want to, I suppose you could migrate your database schema manually (there's detailed information about changes to the database schema in the changelog)... but you'd be making things really hard on yourself.
+If you don't want to, I suppose you could migrate your database schema manually... but you'd be making things really hard on yourself.

 ## Configuration

-Fandjango requires some constants to be set in your settings file:
+Fandjango looks to your settings file for its configuration.

 #### Required configuration